AlexMili/extract_favicon/docs/index.md

 * <a href="https://github.com/tiran/defusedxml" target="_blank"><code>DefusedXML</code></a> - to parse and check validity of SVG files.
 * <a href="https://github.com/john-kurkowski/tldextract" target="_blank"><code>TLDextract</code></a> - to parse and extract domain information from URL.

+## Inspiration
+This library is an extension of the [favicon](https://github.com/scottwernervt/favicon/) package.

 ## License

 This project is licensed under the terms of the MIT license.